urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP5.md

 ### Particle propagation:
 The propagation of particles is made using the function **HAL.getOdom()**.
 The idea is to use the odometry to estimate the displacement that the robot has made to apply it to all particles.
-The result is obtanied from the substraction of the odometry in t minus the robot odometry in t^-1.
+This is calculated by subtracting the odometry in t minus the robot odometry in t^-1 and adding some **noise** to the result.
+This is due to some reasons:
-It is important to add some noise to the value obtained from that operation to prevent particles being always located in the same place.
+- The robot movement is neither exact nor deterministic.
+- To prevent particles from staying always in the same area, which may result in the particles not being able to localise properly.

 ### Particle weight assingment: